Texas Genealogy & Local History Books & CDs

 "An historical guide of more than one hundred twenty recipes illustrating the French influence on Texas cuisine, the Spanish influence, & the Mexican, including also contributions from the European settlers..."

-Texas Military History
+Texas Patriots & Military History

-Gideon LINCECUM's Sword: Civil War Letters from the Texas Home Front
+Gideon LINCECUM's Sword: Civil War Letters from the Texas Home Front icon

 Terrell's Texas Cavalry: Wild Horsemen of the Plains in the Civil War

-A Tale of Men Who Knew Not Fear: Sibley's Campaign of 1862
+A Tale of Men Who Knew Not Fear: Sibley's Campaign of 1862 icon

 History of Captain B.F.
 BENTON's Company, Hood's Texas Brigade, 1861-1865